Key takeaways

 - Purchase agreements: Buyers and sellers can sign offer letters, counteroffers, and final sale contracts digitally.

-- Lease contracts: Property managers and tenants can sign rental agreements, renewals, and notices without needing to meet in person.
+Example: An out-of-town buyer takes a virtual tour, signs the purchase offer digitally, and locks in the deal — all before flying back home. - Lease contracts: Property managers and tenants can sign rental agreements, renewals, and notices without needing to meet in person.

-- Example: A tenant renews their lease from a different city using a digital signature app, avoiding delays and mailing hassles.
+Example: A tenant renews their lease from a different city using a digital signature app, avoiding delays and mailing hassles. - Disclosure forms: Agents can share mandatory disclosures — like property condition statements or lead paint notices — for digital acknowledgement and signature.

-- Example: After an inspection reveals roof damage, the agent sends a disclosure online.
-The buyer signs it digitally the same day, keeping the deal on track
+Example: After an inspection reveals roof damage, the agent sends a disclosure online.
+The buyer signs it digitally the same day, keeping the deal on track.

 Are Electronic Signatures Legal in Real Estate?